milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Research and innovate for social good:
 We carry out surveys and use information (including from researchers we collaborate with) to conduct and support research and innovation on topics of general social welfare, technological advancement, public interest, health and well-being.
 For example, we analyze information that we have about migration patterns during crises.
 This helps relief organizations get aid to the right places.
 We collect, store, combine, analyze and apply automatic processing techniques like aggregation of information as well as manual (human) review, and share information, as necessary to research and innovate for social good in this way.
-We do this to do things like create COVID-19 forecasting models.
+We support research in areas like artificial intelligence and machine learning.
 Learn more about our research programs.

 Your activity and information you provide: